hula-uh/auto-machine-learning/README.md

   <li> LDIS has highest average effectiveness. </li>
   <li> Runtime of LDIS is least in all the datasets. </li>
  </ul>
+ Note that there are two versions of this algorithm, LDIS and CDIS.
+The only difference between the two is the formula for density.
+While LDIS doesn't account for the centroid in a cluster, CDIS does.
 </details>